Off-Diagonal Ekpyrotic Scenarios and Equivalence of Modified, Massive and/or Einstein Gravity

 The possibility that the graviton has a nonzero mass $\mathring{\mu}$ results not only in fundamental theoretical implications but give rise to straightforward phenomenological consequences.
 For instance, a gravitational potential of Yuka\-wa form $\sim e^{-\mathring{\mu}r}/r$ results in decay of gravitational interactions at scales $r\geq \mathring{\mu}^{-1}$ and this can result in the accelerated expansion of the Universe.
 This way, a theory of massive gravity provides alternatives to dark energy and, via effective polarizations of fundamental physical constants (in result of generic off--diagonal nonlinear interactions), may explain certain dark matter effects.
 Recently, various cosmological models derived for ghost free (modified) massive gravity and bigravity theories have been elaborated and studied intensively (see, for instance, Refs. \cite{mgcosm,odints,kobayashi} ).

 The goal of this work is to construct generic off--diagonal cosmological solutions in massive gravity theory, MGT, and state the conditions when such configurations are modelled equivalently in general relativity (GR).
-As a first step, we consider off--diagonal deformations of a "prime" cosmological solution taken in general Painlev\'{e}--Gullstrand (PG) form, when the Friedman--Lama\^{\i}tre--Robertson--Walker (FLRW) can be recast for well--defined geometric conditions.
+We shall develop and apply in massive gravity theory the so--called anholonomic frame deformation method, AFDM \cite{vmgpapers}.
+As a first step, we consider off--diagonal deformations of a "prime" cosmological solution taken in general Painlev\'{e}--Gullstrand (PG) form, when the Friedman--Lama\^{\i} tre--Robertson--Walker (FLRW) can be recast for well--defined geometric conditions.
 At the second step, the "target" metrics will be generated to possess one Killing symmetry (or other none Killing symmetries) and depend on timelike and certain (all) spacelike coordinates.
 In general, such off--diagonal solutions are with local anisotropy and inhomogeneities for effective cosmological constants and polarizations of other physical constants and coefficients of cosmological metrics which can be modelled both in MGT and GR.
-Finally (the third step), we shall emphasize and speculate on importance of off--diagonal nonlinear gravitational interactions for elaborating cosmological scenarios when dark matter and dark energy effects can be explained by anisotropic polarizations of vacuum and/or de Sitter like configurations.
+Finally (the third step), we shall emphasize and speculate on importance of off--diagonal nonlinear gravitational interactions for elaborating cosmological scenarios with anisotropic polarization of vacuum and/or de Sitter like configurations.

 We study modified massive gravity theories determined on a pseudo--Riemannian spacetime $\mathbf{V}$ with physical metric $\mathbf{g=\{g }_{\mu \nu }\}$ and certain fiducial metric as we shall explain below.
 The action for our model is